 - Remember that some guests are there for very specific reasons and will search and make decisions based on these reasons.
 If you have an elevator – let people know.
 This could mean the difference between booking or not booking for the elderly, for example (see this post on how to cater to people in a wheelchair).
 Tell people what you offer.

 Finally, when you’re thinking about your unique selling points, you will invariably then think of more USPs (this is how the brain works – the more you think, the more you discover).
-The more you distil the value of your property, the better you will be able to visually and verbally articulate this value, and the more passionate you will be about what you offer, the more plausible your ‘pitch’ will be.
+The more you distill the value of your property, the better you will be able to visually and verbally articulate this value, and the more passionate you will be about what you offer, the more plausible your ‘pitch’ will be.

 8. Ensure you get great reviews to accelerate your bookings

 I’ve written a post about reviews here.
 Their importance can not be understated.
 I have seen relatively new listings with an average review of 6/10 with 20 reviews.
 This property is not going to do well unless they make major changes.
-One also needs to consider that if you are a one, two or three property business, you will not have the advantage of the brand recognition of major hotel chains.
+One also needs to consider that if you are a one, two, or three-property business, you will not have the advantage of the brand recognition of major hotel chains.
 The only thing you can do to counter this is to make sure your review score is stunning.

 The key thing to getting good reviews is: